Karsten Hutwelker: Carl Zeiss Jena

 Hutwelker became assistant coach of the Belgian Patrick van Kets at FC Carl Zeiss Jena in the summer of 2014, and he also took over as head coach of the second team of the club in the NOFV-Oberliga.
 On 25 August 2014 Hutwelker was appointed caretaker manager of the first team after Lothar Kurbjuweit was fired.
 On 10 December 2014, he was released from his position as interim head coach, but he had a contract until 2016, so he continued at the club, working in the youth sector.
 In March 2015, the club announced that it had converted Hutwelker's contract into a contract as a scout.

 TuS Celle

 On 15 December 2015, Hutwelker was appointed manager of TuS Celle FC.
 On 24 February 2014, it was reported that he had left the club to accept an offer from a foreign club that wanted to hire him as their technical director.

 SSVg Velbert

 Ahead of the 2016–17 season, Hutwelker was appointed manager of SSVg Velbert.
-In January 2017 it was confirmed, that Hutwelker had decided to step down from his position due to personal reasons, but would continue in the scouting area until the summer where his contract expired.
+In January 2017 it was confirmed, that Hutwelker had decided to step down from his position for personal reasons, but would continue in the scouting area until the summer where his contract expired.